 As for other causes – well, just because you support this one doesn’t mean you can’t support many others.
 Some of our supporters are very active in other important campaigns.
 Everybody has different priorities, we wouldn’t dream of asking other campaigns to stop because we think this is more important and we ask you to afford us the same respect.

-Q. I bet if it was half-naked, sexy men on Page Three you wouldn’t complain/What about torso of the week/the diet coke advert?
+Q. I bet if it was half-naked, sexy men on Page 3 you wouldn’t complain.
+What about torso of the week/the diet coke advert/David Beckham ads?

 A. Sometimes people mention features like ‘Torso of the Week’ as though that makes the situation somehow equal but there is no male equivalent to Page 3.
 A topless man pictured in a weekly magazine with a relatively low circulation doesn’t come close to a daily topless woman in a newspaper that reaches millions every day.
 These images are also not placed amongst serious news.

 A topless man is very different in our society, we see topless men on the TV before the watershed or going about their business in the summer.
 But we don’t see topless women in the same way.
 A child looking at Torso of the Week in Heat magazine wouldn’t find it nearly as odd as seeing a picture of a woman in her knickers, amidst page after page of pictures of men in clothes doing things like running the country and achieving in sport in a newspaper.
 Men are also not posed as passive and sexually available and willing as the Page 3 models are.
 Breasts are secondary sexual characteristics which a male torso is not, so there is nothing sexually revealing about a topless man.

 That being said many people who support No More Page 3 don’t like Torso of the Week either.

 We are seeing more and more objectification of men nowadays, so it is hardly surprising that we also are seeing a rise in eating disorders and body dysmorphia amongst young men.